Avatar: The Last Airbender: Adaptations

-Film adaptation
+The Last Airbender (2010)

-The series' first season was the basis of the 2010 live-action film The Last Airbender, which was written and directed by M. Night Shyamalan and stars Noah Ringer as Aang, Nicola Peltz as Katara, Jackson Rathbone as Sokka, Dev Patel as Zuko, and Shaun Toub as Iroh.
+The series' first season was adapted as the 2010 live-action film The Last Airbender, which was written and directed by M. Night Shyamalan and stars Noah Ringer as Aang, Nicola Peltz as Katara, Jackson Rathbone as Sokka, Dev Patel as Zuko, and Shaun Toub as Iroh.
 Although the film originally shared the title of the television series, the title The Last Airbender was used because producers feared it would be confused with James Cameron's film Avatar.
 It was intended as the first of a trilogy of films, each of which would be based upon one of the three television seasons.
 The film was universally panned for its writing, acting, whitewashed cast, and Shyamalan's direction; it has a 5% approval rating on Rotten Tomatoes and earned five Razzies at the 31st Golden Raspberry Awards, including Worst Picture; some critics have described it as one of the worst films ever made.

-Live-action series remake
+Avatar: The Last Airbender (2024 - present)

-Netflix announced in September 2018 that a "reimagined" live-action remake of Avatar was to start production in 2019.
+Netflix announced in September 2018 that a "reimagined" live-action adaptation of Avatar: The Last Airbender was to start production in 2019.
 The series' original creators, DiMartino and Konietzko, were to be the executive producers and showrunners.
 On August 12, 2020, DiMartino and Konietzko both revealed on their social media that they had departed the show due to creative differences.
 In February 2021, Albert Kim was reported to have been brought on as showrunner.
 The first season was released on Netflix on February 22, 2024 to mixed reviews.
 On March 6, 2024, Netflix renewed the show for a second and third season.